katsumiar/WiseOwlChat/OpenWolfPack/OpenWolfPack.md

 ## API Key Requirement
 To use OpenAI API, you need to obtain an OpenAI API key in advance.
 Register the obtained API key as an environment variable with the name OPENAI_AI_KEY or OPENAI_KEY (Note: The purpose is the same, just the name is different).
 ## Support
 If you have any questions, please contact OpenWolfPack.

 ## Modes
-### `UI Analyzer (User Intent Analyzer)`: Supports you in understanding user intent.
+### UI Analyzer (User Intent Analyzer): Supports you in understanding user intent.
-### `Advice`: Automatically adds supplementary information to user's written content to support them.
+### Advice: Automatically adds supplementary information to user's written content to support them.
-### `ReAct`: This function clarifies thoughts, actions, and observations and promotes more structured communication.
+### ReAct: This function clarifies thoughts, actions, and observations and promotes more structured communication.
-### `Training`: AI evolves (This is highly experimental).
+### Training: AI evolves (This is highly experimental).
-### `Pipeline`: Act according to specified procedures.
+### Pipeline: Act according to specified procedures.
-### `Function`: Enable all checked APIs.
+### Function: Enable all checked APIs.

 ## Plugins
-To implement the `function calling` feature, create a class library containing the methods listed below and place the resulting dll file in the Plugins directory.
+To implement the function calling feature, create a class library containing the methods listed below and place the resulting dll file in the Plugins directory.
 It will be automatically loaded and callable.
 ```
 - string FunctionName { get; }